Ananthu-kp/TastyHive/README.md

 ## Tasty Hive

 Tasty Hive is a menu management system where admins can add, edit, and manage a menu that is publicly viewable but only editable by authorized administrators.
-Users can sign up, log in, and edit their profiles, while admins have additional privileges such as promoting users to admin roles.
+Users can sign up, log in, and edit their profiles, while admins have additional privileges such as promoting users to admin role.

 ## Features